ShahzadDiyal/Eye-Care-Project-Mern-Stack-/README.md

-# EyeZen 👁️ – MERN Stack Eye Care Management System
+# Eye Care 👁️ – MERN Stack Eye Care Management System

-**EyeZen** is a full-stack web application designed to help users manage and monitor their eye health.
-Built using the MERN stack (MongoDB, Express, React, and Node.js), EyeZen offers a modern, responsive, and user-friendly interface for tracking symptoms, scheduling appointments, accessing eye care resources, and more.
+** Eye Care** is a full-stack web application designed to help users manage and monitor their eye health.
+Built using the MERN stack (MongoDB, Express, React, and Node.js),  Eye Care offers a modern, responsive, and user-friendly interface for tracking symptoms, scheduling appointments, accessing eye care resources, and more.

 ---